Wise Marketing Advice from 10 Content Marketing Masters

 Putting together a calendar of content scheduled for the month is a great first step that provides a set amount of time to strategize, brainstorm, create, and publish.”

 To link or not to link?
 That is a question many SEO professionals face.
 While linking can be very beneficial, there is definitely an element of strategy to the process.
-Andrew Dennis, CEO of Northpage, said this about linking.
+Andrew Dennis, CEO of Northpage, said this about linking as a part of your content marketing strategy.

 “Improving your link-building skills is all about honing your ability to recognize link opportunities.
 You should always keep your head up and look for potential prospects beyond the obvious.
 A link builder’s job is to make relevant connections on the web.”